-Learn the terminology, protocol and methods to setup the highest quality WiFi.
+Learn the terminology, protocol and methods to work with the highest quality WiFi.

 Establish a proven foundation in WiFi technology with this guide for beginners and intermediate learners.